Wise Owl's monthly (ish) news tweet | Issue 30 - January 2020

 The items included in this newsletter are listed below.
-Our newsletter go out about 3 times a year - if you'd like to subscribe, just let us know!
+Our newsletter go out about once a month - if you'd like to subscribe, just let us know!

 We are proud to announce the launch of our first complete on-line course (in Excel VBA), comprising YouTube tutorials, backup materials, exercises and tests.
 It's also free!
 We're aiming to launch at least 3 new courses in 2020, and would welcome any ideas you may have for what to cover (they don't necessarily have to be things in which we currently train).